alice314159265/delayed-metabolic-state-inference/README.md

 This project explores a conceptual framework for metabolic sensing systems that explicitly account for physiological reliability and temporal delay.

 Many non-invasive metabolic sensing approaches assume that biomarkers (such as breath VOCs) directly reflect instantaneous blood glucose levels.
 However, physiological processes often introduce temporal delays and contextual variability.
-As a result, signals used for metabolic inference may be unreliable under certain physiological conditions.
+The DMSI framework explicitly models the biomarker-glucose relationship as a non-stationary mapping that varies across physiological regimes.
+A key goal is to explore whether physiological signals (e.g., from PPG) can be used to detect these regime shifts, identifying moments where the state-dependent mapping becomes invalid.

 The DMSI framework investigates two key ideas: